Matibi/alx-pre_course/0x01-git/README.md

-created bash , c and js directory
+created bash , c and js directory update in Task 4